tomfrankkirk/regtricks/docs/index.rst

 2. write out the result on some voxel grid

 Although there is only a single way of doing step (1), there are many ways of doing step (2): do you want the result in the space of the input image, in the space of the target image, or in some other space entirely (eg MNI)?
-This is where the ``ImageSpace`` class comes in.
+This is where the :class:`~regtricks.image_space.ImageSpace` class comes in.

-The ``ImageSpace`` class is used to represent the voxel grid of an image (ie, field of view, voxel size, position in world space).
+The :class:`~regtricks.image_space.ImageSpace` class is used to represent the voxel grid of an image (ie, field of view, voxel size, position in world space).
-Although you probably won't need to interact with it directly, its handy to know why it exists. ``ImageSpaces`` are used to denote where image data has come *from* and where it is going *to*.
+Although you probably won't need to interact with it directly, its handy to know why it exists. :class:`~regtricks.image_space.ImageSpace` are used to denote where image data has come *from* and where it is going *to*.
 Almost all regtricks functions or classes accept a ``src`` and ``ref`` argument which represent the *from* and *to* respectively.